 DataRobot CEO resigns amid turmoil

-DataRobot’s CEO Dan Wright resigned amid turmoil surrounding “immoral” stock sales and layoffs.
+DataRobot CEO Dan Wright resigned amid turmoil surrounding 'immoral' stock sales and layoffs.
 His departure follows the protest resignation of DataRobot's chief AI evangelist last week.

 Turmoil has intensified at the AI startup that grew to challenge the dominance of the tech giants.

-Note: This story was updated July 21, 2022.